Alessandro-Mezzogori/TGDL/specification/dev.md

 86. input prompts to guide
 87. special premade filters
     1.  ex. choice from a list of possibilities
+    2.  could be introduces with filter construct for reuseability -> premade filters are just predefined filter constructs
 88. should all special functions like move, winner ect... be called normally with parenthesis operators ()
     1.  simplifies language parsers
     2.  simplifies intellisense-like helpers
     3.  removes some gated keywords
 89. way to start/stop generation of events at will
 90. exceptions are for grave faults like lua
-90. error checking like lua ( none is)
+91. error checking like lua ( none is)
+92. creating and placing tiles to a group dinamically
 // scacchi
+1. setup
 2. castleing
    1. rook e king non si devono essere mossi
    2. gli spazi tra